plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     Loaded 1 decode rules from Products.ZopeVersionControl:decodes
     Committing changes (#1).

-Afterwards you can start your instance in Python 3 and test if wverything works as expected.
+Afterwards you can start your instance in Python 3 and test if everything works as expected.

 .. note::